-Maybe you are looking to send bitcoin to a new recipient or are about to setup a new connection but want to be sure you are sending it to a trust worthy partner?
+Maybe you are looking to send bitcoin to a new recipient or are about to setup a new connection but want to be sure you are sending it to a trustworthy partner?
 This bitcoin address checker will lookup the selected bitcoin address and review multiple factors to give an overall wallet score.
-Taking into account the account balance, the amount sent, the amount received, the number of transactions and other factors this address checker will help you to know if the address you are planning to send to is the correct one.
+Taking into account the account balance, the amount sent, the amount received, the number of transactions and other factors this bitcoin wallet address checker will help you to know if the address you are planning to send to is the correct one.

 By looking at the data recorded in the bitcoin blockchain we can start to understand the different types of addresses.
 A large e-commerce company, receiving a high volume of payments, a personal wallet used by someone beginning to learn more about bitcoin or maybe a large exchange, transferring a high volume of bitcoin everyday.